-- to work considerately and respectfully with all those they come into contact with at the Association.
-They will respect diversity, different roles and boundaries, and seek to avoid giving offence. - recognise that the roles of trustees, volunteers and the professional staff of the Association are different, and will seek to understand and respect the difference between these roles. - Where they also volunteer with the Association they will maintain the separation of their roles as trustees and as volunteers. - seek to support and encourage all those they come into contact with at the Association.
-In particular they recognise their responsibility to support the President and the senior members of staff. - not make derogatory public comments about the Association.
-Any public comments they make about the Association will be considered and in line with organisational policy, whether they make them as an individual or as a trustee.
+- To work considerately and respectfully with all those they come into contact with at the Association.
+Respect diversity, different roles and boundaries, and seek to avoid giving offence. - Recognise that the roles of trustees, volunteers and the professional staff of the Association are different, and seek to understand and respect the difference between these roles. - Where they also volunteer with the Association, maintain the separation of their roles as trustees and as volunteers. - Seek to support and encourage all those they come into contact with at the Association.
+In particular, recognise their responsibility to support the President and the senior members of staff - Not make derogatory public comments about the Association.
+Any public comments they make about the Association must be considered and in line with organisational policy, whether they make them as an individual or as a trustee.